 6. Visit the Kauai Coffee Estate

 Alright, I know kids don’t drink coffee, but this tour is a win-win for both parents and kids!
 At the Kauai Coffee Estate you can let the kids explore the outdoor trails and enjoy the fresh air.
-You can choose a guided tour or roam through on your own and see how coffee beans are grown, harvested and made into many delicious flavours of coffee.
-End off the tour with sampling different coffee flavours inside the shop.
-Don’t worry, there is ice cream and snacks for the kids too!
+You can choose a guided tour or roam through on your own and see how coffee beans are grown, harvested and made into many delicious flavors of coffee.
+End off the tour with sampling different coffee flavors inside the shop.
+Don’t worry, there are ice cream and snacks for the kids too!

 7. Visit Lydgate Farms for a Kauai chocolate tour

 I haven’t personally done this yet, but have been told that the chocolate tour is for all the chocolate lovers in the family!
 A visit to Lydgate Farms looks like a delight for the senses, strolling through the botanical gardens and sampling of palm honey and vanilla beans.
 And the extensive chocolate tasting course sounds like a pretty sweet time!